OD's Jewellers Brand Guide: Swarovski

 Crystal Chip Risk: Swarovski crystals are durable but vulnerable to chips from impact.
 Avoid dropping or knocking against hard surfaces—treat crystals like fine glassware.

 Rhodium Plating Maintenance: Metal components feature rhodium plating for tarnish resistance.
 Wipe with a soft cloth after each wear to maintain brilliance.
-Plating naturally wears over time with daily use.
+High-friction pieces (rings, bracelets) show plating wear sooner than low-friction pieces (earrings, necklaces).

 Chemical Sensitivity: Remove jewellery before applying perfumes, lotions, hairspray, or cosmetics.
 Chemical contact accelerates plating wear and can damage crystal coatings.